2 Minute Read.

 Quitting this early is, unfortunately, almost impossible.
 You are not ready, and have not battled through the deep and darkest trenches of addiction to really learn the true nature, or grasp that addiction has on you.

-Our attempts to quit, only to relapse again and again, are an opportunity to learn.
+Our attempts in quitting booze, only to relapse again and again, are an opportunity to learn.

 Relapse is almost a rite of passage when it comes to us addicted individuals, a mandatory learning curve where we must fall, and fall hard before we can really quit.